 Ils/elles ont They have

-For that, make sure you write down these expressions in your French note book!
+To avoid these mistakes, make sure you write down these expressions in your French notebook and learn them for good!

 Nous avons envie d’aller en Italie cet été. => We want to go to Italy this summer.